The Foundation Team is composed of individuals who have devoted their personal and professional lives to advancing the

 He has been a member of the Diversity Equity and Inclusion committee of Technology Association of Grantmakers (TAG), a philanthropy sector support organization.

-Nathan holds a B.A. in Anthropology from the University of South Florida with a focus in Cultural and Public Health and is currently enrolled in the MBA Healthcare Management program at St. Leo University and hopes to complete in 2021.
+Nathan holds a B.A. in Anthropology from the University of South Florida with a focus in Cultural and Public Health and earned an MBA of Healthcare Management from St. Leo University in 2021.